Close

 • Registering vehicles and other indicators of intent

-Your legal residence as shown by these factors should be the same place as your legal residence indicated on your Leave and Earnings Statement.
+Your legal residence as shown by these factors should be the same place as your legal residence indicated on your LES.

 Military spouses and state taxes